alphamanuscript/surix-js-sdk/packages/data-helpers/README.md

 - `wrappedEntity.get(key, defaultValue?)`: returns plain value of the specified field
 - `wrappedEntity.type(key, defaultType?)`: returns type of the specified field
 - `wrappedEntity.field(key, defaultType?)`: returns the raw field with the specified key
-- `wrappedEntity.label(key, defaultLabel?)`: return the label of the specified field
 - `wrappedEntity.data()`: returns the data of the entity as a plain key-value object (without field metadata)

 #### properties